Homological approximations in persistence theory: Introduction

 \subsection{Acknowledgements}

 This work was supported by NSERC of Canada.
 A portion of this work was completed while E. H. was affiliated with the Norwegian University of Science and Technology (NTNU).
 E. H. thanks NTNU for their support and hospitality.
 The authors are thankful to Rose-Line Baillargeon, Micka\"el Buchet, Barbara Giunti, Denis Langford, Souheila Hassoun, Ezra Miller, Charles Paquette, Job D. Rock, Ralf Schiffler, and Luis Scoccola for their contributions to numerous discussions pertaining to this project.
+They are also thankful to an anonymous referee for their careful reading of this manuscript and suggestions for improvement.